 Who Buys Used Car Seats Anyway?

-Many of our customers who buy car seats are grandparents or other relatives expecting visitors who include a young child.
+Many of our customers who buy car seats are grandparents, other relatives, or friends expecting visitors, including a young child.
 Some parents also buy a car seat from us to have an extra one on hand for emergencies or to transport other children.

-If a customer seems uncertain about buying a used car seat, we encourage him or her to buy a new one.
-We will never do a “hard sell” on a customer for any item in our store.
-We don’t want any customer to be anything less than 100% satisfied with a purchase from AZ Kidz N More.
+If a customer seems uncertain about buying a used car seat, we encourage them to buy a new one.
+We will never do a “hard sell” for any item in our store.
+We don’t want any customer to be less than 100% satisfied with a purchase from AZ Kidz n More.